 Identification of information needs

-The NFMS shall be demand-driven along a clearly stated and formally mandated mission.
-Its objective shall be to produce the best possible information within the given resource constraints.
-In order to visibly follow this path of being demand-driven, an information needs assessment is a key step to specify what information the NFMS should produce on a regular basis.
+In order to be useful for foret-related decision making and to produce the best possible information within the given resource constraints, the NFMS shall be demand-driven along a clearly stated and formally mandated mission.
+This can be ensured by conducting an information needs assessment in which information should be specifically defined that the NFMS should produce as output on a regular basis.
+Information to be collected can only be defined, and a system and priorities to actually collect this information can only be planned once the output required with all its details (e.g., variables, their spatial and temporal resolution, current values or changes etc.) is known.

-Based on these actual and perspective information needs as expressed by all identified interested parties, the design of the NFMS will be defined (or revised).
-The results of the information needs assessment are used to determine and prioritize the data to be collected.

-While this is an essential step, a balance needs to be found between a purely prescriptive, technically driven approach, and a fully participatory approach which involves all partners (those who have a vested interested in the NFMS) and other stakeholders (others who will use the data).
+Based on current and perspective information needs as required by national and international reporting needs and as expressed by all identified interested parties, the design of the NFMS will be defined (or revised) by the responsible government body.
+While this is an essential step, a balance needs to be found between a purely prescriptive, technically driven approach, and a fully participatory approach which involves all partners (those who have a vested interested in the NFMS) and other stakeholders (those who will use the data).
 If information needs are specified by technical experts without stakeholder participation, resulting monitoring systems tend to be technically solid, but often fail to meet stakeholders’ needs.
-Information needs assessments with broad open participation tend to result in extensive and unspecific wish lists, given that the future as well as possibilities and limits of monitoring systems are often unclear.
+On the other hand, information needs assessments with broad open participation tend to result in extensive and unspecific wish lists, given that the future as well as possibilities and limits of monitoring systems are often unclear.

 Information needs assessments thus need to be managed in a way to ensure that its results are oriented towards strategic information needs of governments and other stakeholders but focus on essential information that is feasible to be covered by the monitoring system.
 Experience shows that stakeholders in many countries have similar basic information needs related to forests and trees; hence information needs assessments do not have to start from a blank sheet of paper, and experiences from other similar countries are useful to consider.

-For the information needs assessment, the NFMS shall:
+The information needs assessment should:

-Compile and take into consideration “key topics” derived from strategic goals and targets set by key forest and other natural resource, environment, land-use and development policies of the country and from forest-related international policy commitments and reporting requirements (e.g. UNFCCC, CBD and FRA).
+Compile and take into consideration “key topics” derived from strategic goals and targets set by key forest and other natural resource, environment, land-use and development policies of the country and from forest-related international policy commitments and reporting requirements (e.g. UNFCCC, CBD, FRA, criteria and indicators of sustainable forest management).

 Identify the “target area of reference”: information needs may refer to the national level, to the sub-national level or other areas of reference.
 Sometimes, the expectations of stakeholders are mistaken, believing that a NFMS may serve at the same time all forest management planning information needs for small areas.

-An information needs assessment is a good opportunity to clarify the respective limitations of and technical challenges for NFMSs when it comes to try to make estimations for small areas (but also regarding estimations for rare events or complex variables like faunistic species diversity).
+An information needs assessment is a good opportunity to clarify both the respective opportunities and limitations of and technical challenges of monitoring small areas (but also regarding estimations for rare events or complex variables like faunistic species diversity).

 Identify the “target objects” to which the information needs refer.
 Usually and traditionally, a NFMS focuses on lands that are falling under the definition of “forest”.